-APU students have the ability to access their own student records via the online Student Center at home.apu.edu, or by showing proof of identification in One Stop.
-In accordance with the Family Education Rights and Privacy Act (FERPA), parents have access to directory information only, unless their student chooses to share information with them via their Student Center.
+APU students have the ability to access their own student records via the online Student Center at home.apu.edu, or by showing proof of identification in Undergraduate Enrollment Services Center.
+In accordance with the Family Education Rights and Privacy Act (FERPA), parents have access to directory information1 only, unless their student chooses to share information with them via their Student Center.

 Certain information is never available over the phone.
 Only items categorized as directory information can be given out over the phone at the university’s discretion.

 The Family Education Rights and Privacy Act (FERPA) is a federal law that affords students certain rights with regard to their educational records.